instantX-research/InstantID/README.md

 **InstantID : Zero-shot Identity-Preserving Generation in Seconds**

-We are currently organizing codes and pre-trained checkpoints, will be available soon!
-Don't hesitate to star out work.
+We are currently organizing code and pre-training checkpoints, which will be available soon!
+Please don't hesitate to star our work.

 ## Abstract